Shop Whole Home ➜ Indoor Air Quality ➜ Home Fragrance

 Non Toxic Candles

-These are the best non toxic taper candles because they’re made with 100% beeswax and, unlike most colored candles which contain toxic dyes, these are colored with natural dyes.
+If you’re looking for the best non toxic taper candles these are perfect because they’re made with 100% beeswax and, unlike most colored candles which contain toxic dyes, these are colored with natural dyes.
 100% cotton wick.
 Unscented.
 Incredibly cute.
-By Cave Glow Studio.

 Non Toxic Incense